leandrozappani/leandrozappani.github.io/_teaching/microbiology.md

 location: "Posadas, Argentina"
 ---

-I currently teach Microbiology and Immunology practical works to student from the fourth year of the degree Licentiate in Genetics.
+I currently teach Microbiology and Immunology practical works to students from the fourth year of the degree Licentiate in Genetics.